Cody Legebokoff: 2010 arrest

 On November 27, 2010, at approximately 9:45 p.m., rookie Royal Canadian Mounted Police (RCMP) officer, Constable Aaron Kehler, observed Legebokoff pull his truck onto British Columbia Highway 27 from a remote logging road.
-According to a case report written by Kehler, Legebokoff's 2004 GMC pick-up truck was speeding erratically and, on a hunch, the officer decided to pull over the vehicle for a routine traffic stop.
+According to a case report written by Kehler, Legebokoff's 2004 GMC pickup truck was speeding erratically and, on a hunch, the officer decided to pull over the vehicle for a routine traffic stop.
 He believed that it was odd and even suspicious that someone would be on that road, that late, in frigid November.
 Kehler suspected the driver of poaching in the backwoods and signaled for him to pull over.

 Kehler was joined by a second RCMP officer.
 Both officers said that upon searching Legebokoff's pickup truck, they discovered a multi-tool and wrench covered in blood, as well as a monkey backpack and a wallet containing a children's hospital card bearing the name Loren Leslie.
 When questioned about the blood on him, Legebokoff purportedly said that he was poaching and had clubbed a deer to death because: "I'm a redneck, that's what we do for fun."
 The truck did not contain a deer carcass.

 The officers arrested Legebokoff under the Canada Wildlife Act and called for a conservation officer with animal tracking skills.
 The warden traced the tire tracks of Legebokoff's vehicle up the road and in the freshly fallen snow, found footprints leading to the remains of Loren Dawn Leslie.
 After Legebokoff's arrest in connection with Leslie's death, he was linked by DNA analysis to the deaths of Jill Stacey Stuchenko, Cynthia Frances Maas, and Natasha Lynn Montgomery.